Substra/substra-documentation/docs/source/index.rst

     $ pip install substrafl

-Substra is a dependency of Substrafl, so it will be automatically installed.
+Substra is a dependency of SubstraFL, so it will be automatically installed.

 Links
 ^^^^^